AlexCC93/readthedocs_test/docs/source/Writting service and client. Python.rst

    source install/setup.bash

-For more reference on sourcing the setup file, see :ref:`sourcing the setup file<conf_env/Source the setup file>` .
+For more reference on sourcing the setup file, see `sourcing the setup file`_.

 And run the following: